anisakundu/leetcode-journey/blind75.md

     - if you could remove the zero from your input set, you could likely just find the product once and then divide by each nums[i] - this would make the runtime O(2n) instead of O(3n)
     04/28/24
     - i don't think this is dp because there's exactly one solution, you don't have to compute multiple potential solutions and compare them.
+    - i would not classify this as 2 pointer problem, because the pointers always point to the same 2 indices (one before, and one after). in a 2 pointer problem, I'm assuming the pointers should move based on the comparison between various potential solutions.
 </details>

 ## 5. [Maximum SubArray](https://leetcode.com/problems/maximum-subarray/)